Rate this page:

 Select your Atlassian product using the arrow keys and press the enter key.

-Note: Running the command only installs your app onto the selected product.
+Note, running the command only installs your app onto the selected product.
 To install onto multiple products, repeat these steps again, selecting another product each time.
+Note that the Atlassian Marketplace does not support cross-product apps yet.

 Once the successful installation message appears, your app is installed and ready to use on the specified site.
 You can always delete your app from the site by running the command.